uptoratlen/gsArchivPDFDownloader/README.md

 * One timer?
 In version 0.x ?
 You cheating liar....
   I need to confess, I added some nice features after my initial use...for others...so it's ok?

+* Printing does not work for me.
+  Well as the printing uses some transformations and additional packages, it may not work.
+Even I tested it on three system with different printers.
+There is a high chnace that it may not work for you.
+But maybe we could sort it out by some logging and debugging.